mrhaffner/trie/README.md

 Exploring and optimizing search suggestions with Trie (Prefix Tree)

-Version 2.2.1 is live:
+Version 3.0.0 is live:

 http://mrhaffner.pythonanywhere.com/

 Further releases will include optimization of the search suggestions engine with explanations.
+I also plan to refactor the script.js file because it is terrible.

 ## Purpose